Looking over Lisboa.

 (According to the website The Culture Trip, however, Lisbon is a city of eight hills not seven.
 They write, “The idea of a city on seven hills, like Rome, is certainly a romantic one and perhaps that’s one reason why this description of Lisbon stuck.
 The original reference came from a book called O Livro das Grandezas de Lisboa where the author listed seven beautiful hills but forgot the highest of them all – the hill of Graça where the Miradouro Sophia de Mello Breyner Andresen offers one of the most dramatic sweeping views over the city, facing the river, castle and bridge.”)

-Of greater importance to me was getting a sense of the neighborhoods occupying those hills and to that end, I had Portugal Trails arrange for a guided half day walking tour.
+Of greater importance to me was getting a sense of the neighborhoods occupying those hills and, to that end, I had Portugal Trails arrange for a guided half day walking tour.
 My guide, Ana arrived a few minutes late because PT had changed my hotel the previous day and while they’d notified me, they had failed to let her know.
 Fortunately, they’d only moved me 500 meters or so north of the original booking so she didn’t need much time to arrive once she discovered the error.
-Ana guided me through two of the main neighborhoods that most visitors see and that were in close proximity to the hotel.
-These were Bairro Alto, and Chiado.
+Ana guided me through two of the main neighborhoods that most visitors see and that were in close proximity to the hotel – Bairro Alto and Chiado.
 She also provided a brief overview of a pair of other close by neighborhoods – Baixa and Alfama – that I’d pass through.
 I’d venture into several more on my own – including two later in this afternoon – before departing Lisbon Friday.

-Let’s get started
+Let’s get started.

 We left the hotel and started south along the Avenida (the thin pink strip above).
-One of our first stops was at the Avenida Metro station where, with Ana’s guidance, I purchased a 48 hour pass for Lisbon’s transit system.
+One of our first stops was at the Avenida Metro station where, with Ana’s guidance, I purchased a 24 hour pass for Lisbon’s transit system.
 (The pass activates at the time of first use not at the time of purchase.)
 Our first above ground stop was at the World War I memorial.

 To understand the importance of this particular monument we need to dip our toes in the stream of history.
 At some later point in this blog I’ll provide a more in depth look at Portugal’s history and foundation but for now, let’s say that, with the 1139 victory by Afonso Henriques in the Battle of Ourique, its first recognition in the Treaty of Zamora in 1143, and the Manifestis Probatum issued by Pope Alexander III in 1179, it wouldn’t be an extraordinary claim to assert that Portugal is the oldest sovereign nation on the European continent.

 While Crusaders from England played an important role in helping establish Lisbon as Portugal’s capital in the 12th century, an event of equal importance took place nearly 200 years after the papal recognition.
-On 16 June 1373 Edward II of England and Ferdinand and Eleanor of Portugal signed the first Anglo-Portuguese Treaty establishing “perpetual friendships, unions, and alliances” between the two nations.
+On 16 June 1373 Edward III of England and Ferdinand and Eleanor of Portugal signed the first Anglo-Portuguese Treaty establishing “perpetual friendships, unions, and alliances” between the two nations.
 In 1386, the Aliança Luso-Inglesa or Anglo-Portuguese Alliance so strongly reinforced the 1373 treaty that it is today the oldest known international alliance in recorded history that is still politically in force.

 At the outset of the First World War, Portugal sought to remain neutral – as it would do with greater success in World War Two – but when Germans began attacking outposts in what was then Portuguese East Africa (now Mozambique) the United Kingdom invoked the treaty and Portuguese soldiers fought beside Allied forces on the Western Front.
 The monument commemorates the lives of the 55,000 Portuguese troops who fought in and the more than one in five who died in that “war to end all wars.”

-When alto isn’t alto
+When alto isn’t alto.

-When Ana told me our first stop would be Bairro Alto, my brain flashed back to my last trip out of the U.S. and the flights from Asuncion to Santa Cruz to El Alto, the suburb of La Paz, Bolivia that’s home to that city’s airport.
+When Ana told me our first stop would be Bairro Alto, my brain flashed back to my last trip out of the U S and the flights from Asuncion to Santa Cruz to El Alto, the suburb of La Paz, Bolivia that’s home to that city’s airport.
 El Alto sits at an altitude of 4,150 meters and left me gasping for breath after walking just a few steps.
 Fortunately, we wouldn’t need an airplane to get to Bairro Alto but instead I’d activate my metro ticket and we would ascend a mere 72 meters using the Elevador da Glória followed by a few steps up to the Jardim de São Pedro de Alcântra at what is considered the northern limit to the neighborhood.
 There we were treated to this view of Lisbon

 among others.
 The castle in the distance is in Graça on the hill of São Jorge.